zulip/zulip/docs/code-style.rst

 -  Error handling should generally be included along with the code that might trigger the error.
--  TODO comments should probably be in the commit that introduces the issue or functionality with further work required
+-  TODO comments should probably be in the commit that introduces the issue or functionality with further work required.

 Exceptions: